akorzunin/cv/content/cv.md

-# Resume

-# ALEXEY KORZUNIN
++++
+title = 'About me'
+date = 2024-01-22T14:54:55+03:00
+draft = false
++++

-> I'm a Python developer based in Kirov.
+ I'm a Python developer based in Kirov.
 I have 1 year of freelance experience making back-ends, APIs, CRUDs and models for databases, telegram/discord bots

 I have scientific research background in the field of physics.
 That makes me feel fluent w/ lots of complicated terms and understand problems that can be solved mathematically.

 My focus area for the past few years has been back-end development, but I'm also skilled in embedded developing, circuit engineering/design/layout.
 >

 ---